ahjam-taoufik/devops_linux_command/README.md

   - search in list word begin by 'Do' : ls -l | grep Do
   - search world begin by world 'hello' : grep -in ^"hello" file.txt
   - search world  end by world  'hello': grep -in "hello"$ file.txt
+  - search world contains 'hello' : grep -in "hello." file.txt
+  - search world contains and "m" in the seventh place 'hello' : grep -in "hello.m" file.txt

 ## permission